Nedim-KerimY/tobbFET-Flight-Controller-Unit/README.md

 ---
 ### Design Workspace
-You can download the repository and clik tobbFET FCU.DsnWrk to open entire workspace of project.
+You can download the repository and click tobbFET FCU.DsnWrk to open entire workspace of project.

 ---